Table of Contents

 - The amazement and wonder from Non-Muslims who have never before met a Muslim in real life, only to encounter an unmarried female travelling solo was unexpected.
 Many have only been exposed to the stereotypes via all media channels and learning that we are erudite and financially independent always seems like a shock.
 All we can do is try to be ambassadors of goodwill and clear up their misconceptions about our faith where we can.

-My first solo vacation was a long weekend break to Istanbul to satisfy a craving for baklava.
+My first time travelling alone in Europe was a long weekend break to Istanbul to satisfy a craving for baklava.
 My travel buddy had departed the country a few months before and I had no option but to embark on my baklava quest alone.

 I remember walking through the air bridge from the aircraft into the arrivals terminal building, and experiencing momentary panic on my first time as a sole female traveller.
-I wondered what madness had caused me to embark on a trip to a foreign city on my own, without any friends or local contacts to call on in case of emergency.
+I wondered what madness had caused me to embark on a solo trip to a foreign city, without any friends or local contacts to call on in case of emergency.

 I was flooded with doubts and worries and it probably showed on my expression.
 I heard a voice asking if I needed assistance and I smiled, realising I was going to be ok.

 - Plan, plan, plan.
-My Top Travel Tips for any traveler has information on every aspect of a trip and will help lower the fear factor when travelling alone for the first time.
+My article on the Top Travel Tips for any traveler has information on every aspect of a trip and will help lower the fear factor when travelling alone for the first time.

 - Arrange accommodation in advance and know how you will get there from the airport, bus or train station.
 I prefer apartments, hotels or guest houses with private rooms and bathrooms but there are hostels that have private rooms too.